diletta-ci/book-nest/README.md

 },
 ```

-3. Import the new component on the host project
+3. Import the new component on the main wrapper app
-`host/webpack.config.js`
+`book-nest-wrapper/webpack.config.js`
 ```
 remotes: {
     remote: "upload_book@http://localhost:8081/remoteEntry.js?v=[Date.now()]"
 },
 ```

-Now you can use the component in the host project
+Now you can use the component in the main wrapper app
 `App.vue`
 ```
 <template>
   <div>
-    <div>Host app</div>
+    <div>BookNest</div>
     <MyNewComponent />
   </div>
 </template>